June in global missions history: It happened today!

 - June 4, 1948 -- Far East Broadcasting Company (FEBC), which was founded in Shanghai in

-1947 by John Broger and Bob Bowman, relocates to Manilla in the Philippine Islands.
+1947 by John Broger and Bob Bowman, relocated to Manilla in the Philippine Islands.

 Moravian missionary service in a Pennsylvania "colony" of single brethren.
 When they arrived at

-Bethlehem, John Roth immediately began his labors among the 1ndians at Nain.
+Bethlehem, John Roth immediately began ministry among the Native Americans at Nain.

-Acquiring the Delaware tongue, he was in due course ordained, and in 1756 became assistant to
+He learned the Delaware language.
+In due course he was ordained, and in 1756 became assistant

 - June 7, 2002 -- An American missionary, Martin Burnham, and a Filipino nurse were killed